-This class is an online course.
-It is VERY easy to fall behind in an online course.
-It actually takes MORE effort to stay on schedule in an online course than it does in a traditional face-to-face course.
-I highly recommend that you log on to Canvas at least 5 days a week to check announcements, post labs and assignments, and take quizzes and exams.
-There are strict deadlines posted for labs, assignments, quizzes, and exams that you must be aware of in order to avoid penalties.
+I highly recommend that you log on to Canvas at least 5 days a week to check announcements, post labs and project updates, and take quizzes and exams.
+There are strict deadlines posted for labs, project updates, quizzes, and exams that you must be aware of in order to avoid penalties.

-There are no scheduled Zoom meetings.
-Previously recorded video tutorials will be provided to support your coursework.
+Previously recorded video tutorials will be provided to support your coursework in addition to in person Lab and Lecture.